OfirYemini/GameServer/Game.Server/readme.md

 if you want to drop the current db: dotnet ef database drop

+solution is structured according to clean architecture

 todo:
 1. add tests
-2. remove todos
-2. clean architecture
+2. clean architecture V
-2. check functionaliy V
+3. check functionaliy V
-3. enrich data with playerId
 4. support scaling
 5. add integration tests with test containers
 6. dockerize server and client